BSS

 15 Aug 2025, 12:57

-DHAKA, Aug 15, 2025 (BSS) - Bangladesh Nationalist Party (BNP) Chairperson and former Prime Minister Begum Khaleda Zia's 81st birthday today.
+DHAKA, Aug 15, 2025 (BSS) – The 81st birthday of Bangladesh Nationalist Party (BNP) Chairperson and former Prime Minister Begum Khaleda Zia was celebrated across the country with holding doa and milad mahfils.

-As in recent years, the BNP has instructed its leaders and activists to refrain from cutting cakes or holding celebratory events.
-Instead, the day will be observed through peaceful religious events, including doa and milad mahfils, at BNP offices and various mosques across the country and in the capital city.
+Since the BNP instructed its leaders and activists to refrain from cutting cakes or holding celebratory events on the occasion, the party men observed the day through religious events, including doa and milad mahfils, at BNP offices and different mosques across the country, including in the capital city.

-A doa mahfil will be held the BNP's Nayapaltan headquarters.
-Prayers will be offered for the departed souls of those who lost their lives during the 1971 Liberation War, the 1990 mass uprising and the 2024 people's movement and for the recovery of those injured.
+On the occasion, a doa mahfil was held at the BNP's Nayapaltan headquarters while prayers were offered for the departed souls of those who lost their lives during the 1971 Liberation War, the 1990 mass uprising and the 2024 student-people uprising and for the recovery of those injured.

 Begum Khaleda Zia, a prominent figure in the country's political history and widely regarded as the leader of Bangladesh's nationalist forces, was born on August 15, 1945, in Dinajpur.
 She is the daughter of Iskander Majumdar of Fulgazi, Feni and Tayyaba Majumdar of Chandanbari.
 While studying at Dinajpur Surendranath College, she married then Pakistan Army Captain Ziaur Rahman.

-The couple had two sons: BNP's current acting chairman Tarique Rahman, and the late Arafat Rahman.
-After the assassination of President Ziaur Rahman on May 31, 1981, Khaleda Zia-until then a private individual entered politics at the insistence of party leaders and grassroots supporters.
+The couple had two sons: BNP's current acting Chairman Tarique Rahman, and the late Arafat Rahman.
+After the assassination of President Ziaur Rahman on May 31, 1981, Begum Zia-until then a private individual entered politics at the insistence of party leaders and grassroots supporters.

-In 1991, Khaleda Zia became the first female Prime Minister following the restoration of parliamentary democracy.
+In 1991, Begum Zia became the first female Prime Minister of the country following the restoration of parliamentary democracy.
 She served three terms as prime minister and in 1993, became the first woman to chair the South Asian Association for Regional Cooperation (SAARC).

 Her final term in office followed the October 2001 elections, when the four-party alliance led by BNP returned to power.
 After the political upheaval during the 1/11 interim government period, she was imprisoned on September 3, 2007 under the military-backed caretaker regime.
 She was released a year later in September 2008.